 Note: Use this tutorial for a quick overview of the What-If feature

-For more information on using Starfish for your students, visit Get Help.
+For more information on using Starfish for your students, visit murraystate.edu/starfish

-Raise a Flag, Kudo or Referral for one of your students.
-Raise flags or refer for attendance, academic performance, or other issues that may affect academic success.
-Starfish is linked through myGate Teaching/Advising and is managed by the Center for Student Engagement and Success (Director Peggy Whaley firstname.lastname@example.org / 270.809.2274).
+Raise a Flag or Kudo for one of your students.
+Raise flags for attendance, academic performance, or other issues that may affect academic success.
+Starfish is linked through myGate Teaching/Advising and is managed by the Center for Student Engagement and Success (Director Peggy Whaley email@example.com / 270.809.2274).

 Bursar's Note: Students MUST drop and add on the SAME DAY to reduce or prevent added expenses.
 Student or advisee should contact the Bursar's Office BEFORE dropping a class.